noclocks/NoClocksVault/04-RESOURCES/WebClips/2024-04-19 - Building a Company Handbook - A Step By Step Guide.md

 > ###
 > More on Security and Accessibility
 >
-> It may *seem* to go without saying, but in the world of documentation - over-communication is necessary - as is ensuring security and accessibility meet your standards.
+> It may
 >
+> *seem*
+>
-> Security needs will vary from team to team.
+> to go without saying, but in the world of documentation - over-communication is necessary - as is ensuring security and accessibility meet your standards.Security needs will vary from team to team.
 Still, at a minimum, you’ll want to evaluate who has access to your documentation and, via which means to ensure that sensitive information remains protected from unauthorized access or breaches.
-Furthermore, access control mechanisms should be in place to restrict document access based on roles and responsibilities.
+Furthermore, access control mechanisms should be in place to restrict document access based on roles and responsibilities.I recommend engaging with an expert on this topic (I’m not one - but luckily, Alex, our Head of Infrastructure is.
 >
-> I recommend engaging with an expert on this topic (I’m not one - but luckily, Alex, our Head of Infrastructure is.
->
 > > “Firstly, the company handbook should be accessible to everyone in the company, so we integrated it with Doist’s single sign-on system.
-This makes both onboarding and offboarding easier and more secure.
-> >
-> > In terms of access control and authorization, there's no one-size-fits-all, but we opted for a democratic setup where published content is searchable by everyone.
+This makes both onboarding and offboarding easier and more secure.In terms of access control and authorization, there's no one-size-fits-all, but we opted for a democratic setup where published content is searchable by everyone.
 However, teams can have internal docs (e.g., drafts) they can hold to themselves before they're in a state to be shared more widely.
-We can also share parts of our handbook publicly as a way to inspire others on our mission to change the future of work.
-> >
-> > From an authorization perspective, everyone can recommend suggestions and documentation owners review before approving the content.
-This helps us maintain the quality of content and organization while promoting collaboration – the handbook is made by all and for all.
+We can also share parts of our handbook publicly as a way to inspire others on our mission to change the future of work.From an authorization perspective, everyone can recommend suggestions and documentation owners review before approving the content.
+This helps us maintain the quality of content and organization while promoting collaboration – the handbook is made by all and for all.Authentication and authorization make up the first 2 of 3 As that describe the security traits expected in a professional tool.
-> >
-> > Authentication and authorization make up the first 2 of 3 As that describe the security traits expected in a professional tool.
 The third one is auditing: all changes made and all reviews are recorded.
 This makes it easy to spot honest mistakes and fix them or simply engage with the right people to update content.”
 >
 > **Alex Rodrigues - Head of Infrastructure at Doist**
 >